Henry Stanley, 3rd Baron Stanley of Alderley

-Henry Edward John Stanley, 3rd Baron Stanley of Alderley and 2nd Baron Eddisbury or Abdul Rahman Stanley, (11 July 1827 – 11 December 1903), was a British historian who translated The first voyage round the world by Magellan and other works from the Age of Discovery.
+Henry Edward John Stanley, 3rd Baron Stanley of Alderley, 2nd Baron Eddisbury (11 July 1827 – 11 December 1903), also known as Abdul Rahman Stanley, was a British nobleman and historian who translated The first voyage round the world by Magellan and other works from the Age of Discovery.
 A convert to Islam, in 1869 Lord Stanley became the first Muslim member of the House of Lords.

 Life

+Stanley was educated at Eton College, and entered Trinity College, Cambridge in 1846.

+He entered the Diplomatic Service in 1847, and was appointed Attaché at Constantinople in 1851.
+In January 1854, he was transferred from Constantinople to be secretary to the legation at Athens.

-In or before 1859, Stanley converted to Islam and may have adopted the name Abdul Rahman.
-He likely converted to Islam while traveling in the Islamosphere in the 1850s, as well as having conducting his Hajj to Mecca.
-Lord Stanley was the first Muslim member of the House of Lords, inheriting his titles in 1869 upon the death of his father, Edward John Stanley, 2nd Baron Stanley of Alderley.
-His mother, Henrietta Stanley, Baroness Stanley of Alderley, was an English educationist, while his sister Katharine was the mother of Bertrand Russell.
-His younger brother Edward Lyulph Stanley succeeded him.
+In or before 1859, Stanley converted to Islam and abandoned his position as a British diplomat in the Ottoman Empire.
+He may have adopted the name Abdul Rahman.
+He then travelled under his new Muslim identity as Shaikh Morad to British possessions in Asia, shocking colonial society in Ceylon and Singapore.
+He was refused a visa to the Dutch East Indies on this voyage.
+His father, Edward Stanley, 2nd Baron Stanley of Alderley, on reading a press report about these travels complained to his wife about "that wretched fool Henry ...
+Is he mad or what is he?"
+He appears to have conducted his Hajj to Mecca.

+Lord Stanley was the first Muslim member of the House of Lords, inheriting his titles in 1869 upon the death of his father.
+When the Dutch invasion of Aceh was in the news in 1873-74, Stanley was a critic of both Dutch and British policy towards Aceh, accusing Britain of betraying Aceh, its ancient ally through treaties of 1601 and 1819, despite having undertaken to protect its independence.

 As alcohol is forbidden in Islam, he apparently ordered the closure of all public houses on his estate in Nether Alderley, south of Alderley Edge (then named Chorley).
-Despite his new faith, he funded the restoration on Anglesey of St Mary's Church, Bodewryd, Llanbadrig Church in Cemaes, St Dona's Church, Llanddona and St Peirio's Church, Rhosbeirio.
+Despite his new faith, he funded the restoration on Anglesey of St Mary's Church, Bodewryd (1867), Llanbadrig Church (1884), St Dona's Church, Llanddona and St Peirio's Church, Rhosbeirio.

 He took part in three marriage ceremonies with Fabia, daughter of Santiago Federico San Roman of Seville — firstly in 1862, secondly on 6 November 1869 at the registry office of the parish of St George's, Hanover Square and finally on 15 May 1874 at the Roman Catholic Church of St Alban, Macclesfield.
 Although she was apparently received as his wife in Britain, Fabia turned out to be identical to Serafina Fernandez y Funes, of Alcaudete, Jaén, Spain, who had, on 30 September 1851 married Ramon Peres y Abril (died 16 May 1870), so that the first two marriage ceremonies were bigamous.

+His mother, Henrietta Stanley, Baroness Stanley of Alderley, was an English educationist, while his sister Katharine was the mother of Bertrand Russell.
+His younger brother Edward Lyulph Stanley succeeded him.